farrows76/carrierwave-google-cloud/README.md

-# Carrierwave Google Cloud
+# CarrierWave Google Cloud
-An alternative to Fog for connecting Carrierwave to Google Cloud Storage.
+An alternative to Fog for connecting CarrierWave to Google Cloud Storage.

 ## Installation
 Add this line to your application's Gemfile: